onedata/onedata-acceptance/tests/gui/README.md

 * ``--local`` - starts tests on host instead of starting them in pod.
 * ``--update-etc-hosts`` - adds entries to ``/etc/hosts`` for all pods in deployment.
 When using this option script has to be run with root privileges.
 * ``--add-test-domain`` - when running tests on local machine option for adding entries to ``/etc/hosts`` is turned off by default.
 This may cause that some test will fail.
-You can enable adding entries to ``/etc/hosts`` using ``-add-test-domain`` option or add entries manually.
+You can enable adding entries to ``/etc/hosts`` using ``--add-test-domain`` option or add entries manually.

 Test reports